zbunde/intro_to_canvas/readme.md

        ```
        - Ok, again go into console:

-       - write drawBlock(0,0 "red"), notice how it paints the first "pixel".
+       - write drawPixel(0,0 "red"), notice how it paints the first "pixel".
 Now
-      drawBlock(1,0, "green"), it is set to the right of our first one and in a good position.
+      drawPixel(1,0, "green"), it is set to the right of our first one and in a good position.

       - Now we are going to write a function takes three parameters.
       One is the row, the other is the length, and color.  if we wanted to paint the first row up to 5 and green, we would call:

         drawRow(0,5, "green")

-      - We will print each pixel, up until we hit the rowLength, by using our drawBlock function and keeping the x value constant through each iteration.
+      - We will print each pixel, up until we hit the rowLength, by using our drawPixel function and keeping the x value constant through each iteration.

       ```
       function drawRow(rowNumber, rowLength){
             for(i = 0; i < rowLength; i++)
                   {
-                    drawBlock(rowNumber, i)
+                    drawPixel(rowNumber, i)
                   }
             }

       ```

        - Now we can write a drawFibonacci function that combines these things.
-          - We can count across each row and paint each block up to its fibonacci number, using our drawRow function.
+          - We can count across each row and paint each pixel up to its fibonacci number, using our drawRow function.
           - We will print up to the 14th number, starting at 1.
           -